 4 Steps to Evidence-Based Decoding Instruction

 There is a lot to providing high quality reading instruction.
 One of the most important pieces we always want to focus on is providing explicit decoding strategies.
 Research indicates that explicit instruction is one of the best ways to support our students reading ability!
 Check out this article to read more about the research on explicit phonics instruction.

-Next, we have the student write out the letters that work together to make the sound (phonogram) three times while saying each letter and the sound to help create that multi-sensory neural pathway.
-For example: C-K says /k/, C-K says /k/, C-K says /k/.
+We have our students write out the letters that work together to make the sound (phonogram) three times while saying each letter and the sound to help create that multi-sensory neural pathway.
+For example: T-C-H says /ch/, T-C-H says /ch/, T-C-H says /ch/.

-- Finally we have the student mark their short vowels (and the pattern if necessary) to help them visually decode beyond just using the entire word form to guess at the word.
-We often provide this instruction at the single syllable and multi-syllable level.
+We have our students mark their short vowels (and the pattern if necessary) to help them visually decode beyond just using the entire word form to guess at the word.
+We work from the single syllable to the multi-syllable level.
 Once our students have practiced reading words in isolation we move into sentences and passages containing the new pattern.